klaytn/klaytn-docs/docs/node/service-chain/getting-started/4nodes-setup-guide.md

-{% hint style="info" %}
-The simplest form of ServiceChain can be one SCN.
-This tutorial illustrates 4-node ServiceChain, however, you can set up a single-node ServiceChain as well.
-Simply pass `--cn-num 1` instead of `4` to homi in 'Step 1:Create genesis.json and nodekeys'.

-To tolerate byzantine faults, at least four nodes are required.
-Therefore, the minimum number of SCNs to achieve high availability under BFT algorithm is 4.
-Having 2 SCN nodes is not enough, because if one SCN fails, the other one can not reach a consensus.
-{% endhint %}

 This section covers how to set up a multi-node ServiceChain.
-As shown in the figure below, we will set up a 4-consensus-node ServiceChain with `chainID` 1002 as shown in blue in the figure below.
+We will set up a 4-consensus-node ServiceChain with `chainID` 1002, as you can see in the blue border box in the figure below.

 ![](../images/sc-4scn-arch.png)